irena-flextool/flextool/docs/reference.md

 - `timeblockset`: timeblocksets are sets of timeblocks with a start (from timeline) and a duration (number of time steps)

   - *block_duration* a map with index *timestep_name* that starts the timeblock and value that defines the duration of the block (how many timesteps)
+  - *new_stepduration*: Hours.
+Creates a new `timeline` from the old for this `timeblockSet` with this timestep duration.
+The new timeline will sum or average the other timeseries data like `profile` and `inflow` for the new timesteps.

 - `timeline`: continuous timeline with a user-defined duration for each timestep.
 Timelines are used by time series data.